-Everyone has something to add to the discussion.
-Speak up in class and earn credit, or stay silent and lose points.
+Everyone has something to add to the discussion (everyone!).
+Speak up in class and earn credit, or stay silent and lose points (know that eventually I will call on you anyway).
 This is worth two full letter grades.

 Quizzes and Online Discussions (15%):